 Once-a-month topical insecticides are the most commonly used flea prevention products on the market.
 They are applied to a small area on your pet’s back, are probably the easiest product to use, and generally last the longest.
 Some kill fleas and ticks, and others just kill fleas, so check the label carefully.
 Since many dog products can be very harmful if used on cats, read the label carefully.

 - Sprays: Flea and tick control sprays can come as aerosols or pump bottles.
 When using a spray, you do not have to soak the pet with the spray, but be sure to spray all parts of the animal.
 Spray a small amount on a cotton ball to apply the product around the eyes and ears.
 Do not get any of these products in the eyes.
-Follow your veterinarian’s and the manufacturer’s directions on how often to spray, and spray in a well-ventilated area.
+Follow your the manufacturer’s directions on how often to spray, and spray in a well-ventilated area.

 - Dips: Dips and rinses are not as commonly used and are applied to the entire animal.
 They generally have some residual activity.
 They should be applied in a well-ventilated area according to your veterinarian’s and the manufacturer’s directions.
 It is helpful to put cotton balls in the pet’s ears and ophthalmic ointment in the pet’s eyes.
 Even with these precautions, be very careful not to get any of the products in the pet’s ears or eyes.
 Many of these can NOT be used on cats.